dojo/docs/dijit/layout/BorderContainer.rst

   * right
   * left
   * center
-  * leading: used have flexible layout in left-to-right/right-to-left environments.
-In ltr, it will be equivalent to left, in rtl equivalent to right
+  * leading: used have flexible layout in left-to-right/right-to-left environments.In ltr, it will be equivalent to left, in rtl equivalent to right
   * trailing: opposite of 'leading': right in ltr, left in rtl

 There can be multiple widgets for each region, in which case their order (i.e. closeness to the edge of the BorderContainer) is controlled by their relative layoutPriority settings.

 There must always be one region marked 'center'.